rishavbb/Text_Classification_Naive_Bayes/README.md

 # Result

-I Performed Test Classification using Multinomial Naive Bayes(already implemented in sklearn) and got a presion of 0.79
+I Performed Test Classification using Multinomial Naive Bayes(already implemented in sklearn) and got a precision of 0.79

 Whereas, my own Implementation of Naive Bayes gives a precision of 0.80